expressjs/expressjs.com/advanced/developing-template-engines.md

 # Developing template engines for Express

-Use the `app.engine(ext, callback)` method to create your own template engine. `ext` refers to the file extension, `callback` is the template engine function which accepts the location of the file, the options object, and the callback function, as its parameters.
+Use the `app.engine(ext, callback)` method to create your own template engine. `ext` refers to the file extension, and `callback` is the template engine function, which accepts the following items as parameters: the location of the file, the options object, and the callback function.

-The following is an example of implementing a very simple template engine for rendering ".ntl" files.
+The following code is an example of implementing a very simple template engine for rendering `.ntl` files.

 ~~~js
 var fs = require('fs'); // this engine requires the fs module